List of municipalities of Spain

 This is a list of lists of the municipalities of Spain.
 The municipalities list links are listed below, by autonomous community and province.

-According to the provisional reports released on 1 January 2018, there is a total of 8,124 municipalities in Spain, including the autonomous cities of Ceuta and Melilla.
+In 2023, there were a total of 8,132 municipalities in Spain, including the autonomous cities of Ceuta and Melilla*.
 Burgos is the province with the most municipalities (371) and Las Palmas the one with the least (34).